arindam31/django-interview-manager/README.md

 ### Objective:

 A student/Candidate evaluation system along with Interview Management System.

 ### Tools used:

-- Python 2.7
+- Docker
-- Django 1.11
+- Django 3
-- Bootstrap 3.7
+- Bootstrap

-### 3rd party modules needed:

-- django-filter==1.1.0
-- simple-history
-- django-mathfilters==0.4.0

 ### Features:

 - Staff (HR , Question Setters or Employee) login and separate dashboard with tools to create , add, delete questions . **[Completed]**
 - Create Question set according to a mix of difficulty or auto generate these question sets based on candidate experience. **[Partially Completed]**
 - Create multi choice questions on multiple skills . **[Completed]**